xen-project/xen/docs/misc/xen-command-line.markdown

   arch trees, and some options are currently separate from their legacy versions.
 Please remove this notice when complete.**

-This document coveres the command line options which the Xen Hypervisor.
+This document covers the command line options which the Xen Hypervisor.

 ## Types of parameter